-In 2003, like MMUF, MURAP reaffirmed its commitment to addressing higher education and diversity, and the program also broadened its mission.
-The name of the program was changed to the Moore Undergraduate Research Apprentice Program, symbolically connecting the program’s mission to the stellar scholarly achievements of Dr. Mignon Moore.
+In 2003, like MMUF, MURAP reaffirmed its commitment to addressing higher education and diversity, and the program also broadened its mission to include underrepresented students as well as others with a demonstrated commitment to increasing diversity.
+The name of the program was changed to the Moore Undergraduate Research Apprentice Program, symbolically connecting the program’s mission to the stellar scholarly achievements of Dr. Mignon Moore, our first PhD recipient.

 MURAP’s objective is to foster the entrance of talented students from diverse backgrounds into graduate school and faculty positions within the humanities, social sciences, and fine arts in U.S. colleges and universities.
 More broadly, the program seeks to increase the number of minorities and others who demonstrate a commitment to eradicating racial disparities and who will pursue graduate work and faculty positions within the academy.
 MURAP aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.